- You don’t have to be using topical steroids to develop topical steroid withdrawal.

 The good news is that with symptom management and the cessation of topical steroids, your condition should resolve itself with time.

 » Curious about these or other RSS treatments?
-Ask a doctor on our forum for more information.
+Meet our Medical Review Team.

 How is red skin syndrome prevented?